101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-6/course.md

     *“Now that I think about it, we could even add comment capability to the contract.
 Can you imagine?
 This could transform the Meme museum into a social platform, and the community into a social network...
 How awesome!”*
   </VerticalAlign>
 </narrativeText>

+## Exercise
+Check out the add\_comment function in the code snippet of the exercise code box, there are 3 bugs in lines 11 and 12 that need to be fixed.